Undecidability of the Spectral Gap (full version)

 Consider the following normal form transition function, acting only on the unary track:

 This verifies the two conditions of \cref{reversible_transitions}, so it is well-formed and defines a reversible TM.
 It is also easy to see that this TM is proper.

-The transition function implements a machine that steps right over the 1's on the unary track until it reaches the end of the input, at which point it moves its head back to the starting cell and halts.
+The transition function implements a machine $M$ that steps right over the 1's on the unary track until it reaches the end of the input, at which point it moves its head back to the starting cell and halts.
 However, each time it steps right, it temporarily marks the current head location by overwriting the 1 on the unary track with a $\#$, returns the head to the starting cell, enters an apparently useless internal state $q$ for one time step, then returns the head back to where it was before, restores the 1 on the unary track, and continues stepping right from where it left off.
-The purpose of this apparently pointless procedure is that, by \cref{subroutine}, we can substitute the $\TM{Inc}$ machine from \cref{incrementer} for the state $q$, with $\TM{Inc}$ acting on the (initially blank) binary track.